borgbase/vorta.borgbase.com/contributing/packaging.md

 After downloading the app bundle, unzip it and open it via right-click > open to get around Gatekeeper.

-Once you are happy with the app, sign and package it as DMG locally using `make dist/Vorta.dmg`
+Once you are happy with the app, sign and package it as DMG locally using `make dist/Vorta.dmg`.
+For this step, XCode and `create-dmg` should be installed and those environment variables defined:

+- CERTIFICATE_NAME="Developer ID Application: Joe Doe (XXXXXX)"
+- APPLE_ID_USER="name@example.com"
+- APPLE_ID_PASSWORD="@keychain:Notarization"

 ## Linux with Flatpak

-The recommended way to build Vorta on Linux is via Flatpak.
-This can be done by following these [instructions](https://wiki.gnome.org/Newcomers/BuildProject).

-They first guide you through the installation of the IDE GNOME Builder.
-GNOME Builder is then used to clone, build and run Vorta.

-### Installing Flatpak

 Follow the setup guide on [flatpak.org](http://flatpak.org/setup/) to make sure you have ``flatpak`` and ``flathub`` installed.